 Gondola Square is at the base of the mountain and is an amazing spot filled with restaurants, shops, bars, and more.
 Whether you’re looking for a beer at happy hour, a delicious dining option, or some new ski gear, it’s all here.
 View included.

-While I was making it down the greens, Steamboat also has some amazing blue and black diamond runs that were perfect for my in-laws and husband.
+While I was making it down the greens, there are some amazing blue and black diamond runs that were perfect for my in-laws and husband skiing in Steamboat Springs.
 (And I may or may not have been tricked onto a blue slope my first full day on the mountain).

 This could be a separate post all on its own.
 The abundance of options of things to do off the mountain was so appealing to me when we booked this trip.
 What if I didn’t like skiing?
 I didn’t want to be pessimistic, but I wanted to be prepared.
 You know, just in case I spent more time sliding down the mountain on my butt instead of my skis.
 Luckily, that wasn’t the case.
 We actually spent almost double the amount of time I had planned for on the slopes.
 I also found myself wishing we had double our vacation time in Steamboat Springs so we could do a little of everything.